Did you know there’s a difference between cancellation and churn?

 Another option is to offer a downgrade of service to your customers.
 This downgrade will look different, depending on your business model.
 For example, you may be able to offer an a la carte option where customers are able to create their own package.

 While you may not want to openly advertise this offer to the general public, you can make it an exclusive for canceling customers.
 What do you have to lose?
-Even at a severely discounted rate, you’ll still bring in revenue and — what’s even better — you’ll hold on to the customer you fought to win.
+Even at a severely discounted rate, you’ll still bring in revenue and — what’s even better — you’ll increase customer retention by holding on to those customers you fought so hard to win.

 Learn From Canceling Customers